 Your credit limit is the amount you can borrow on your credit card at any one time.
 If you exceed this amount, you can be charged a fee - typically £12 - and it can leave a mark on your credit report.

-You won’t usually find out your credit limit until the end of an application process - although you can ask your provider to increase your credit limit at any time.
+You won’t usually find out your credit limit until the end of an application process - although you can ask your provider to increase – or decrease – your credit limit at any time.

-Credit limits are awarded based on your credit history and your earnings.
+Credit limits are set based on your credit history and your earnings.

 Once you've reached your credit limit, you need to make a payment to bring down your balance before you can use the card again.
-Find out more in your guide on credit limits.
+Find out more in our guide to credit limits.

 Your credit report is your history of borrowing and paying bills over the past few years.
 Lenders send this information to one or more of the three credit reference agencies, which compile reports on UK residents.